 Hutchinson Creek Watershed

-- Hutchinson Creek is 1.5 km long.
-The stream originates as sidehill runoff just above Panorama Drive and flows south.
-Hutchinson Creek enters a series of storm sewers near Panorama Drive which redistribute the flow into Turner, Hutchinson, and Noons Creeks.
+- Hutchinson Creek originates as sidehill runoff just above Panorama Drive and flows south.
+It soon enters a series of storm sewers near Panorama Drive which redistribute the flow into Turner, Hutchinson, and Noons Creeks.
 The stream 'daylights' about 750 meters downstream and flows south-southwest for another 750 meters until it enters the Port Moody tidal flats of Burrard Inlet.

 - Residential: predominantly single-family residential houses with some condominiums.

-- CP Rail has a right-of-way near the stream mouth.
+- Other: CP Rail has a right-of-way through this watershed.

 - Ongoing water quality and fecal coliform monitoring by Port Moody Ecological Society.